CurSpace/pdfDataExtraction/README.md

                   statusdb(db)
            ```
+ 2. fetch_incidents()
- 2. fetch_incidents() - reads the data from the given url.
+   ->  reads the data from the given url.

+ 3. extract_incidents()

+    -> Loops through all the pages.
+    -> The headers, footers and column names are removed using the
+       re.sub() function.
- 3. extract_incidents() - This function does all the important work.
-It converts the data into a list of list.
-Each list contains the rows in the give pdf.
+    ->  Each list contains the rows in the give pdf.
 The headers, footers and column names are removed using the
        re.sub() function.
+    -> Sustitutes space before \n to solve the issue when the address span over 2 lines.
-Then we spilit by date to get a list of list.
-We check
+    -> Spilits by date to get a list of list.
- the inner list to see if it has 5 elements.
+    -> Checks the inner list to see if it has 5 elements.
 I this is true then it means
        that all the fields exist.
-If not then fields 3 and 4 are empty in this case we fill the fields with N/A.
+If not then fields 3 and 4 are empty in this case we
+       fill the fields with N/A.

+ 4. createdb()

- 4. createdb() - creates a database called 'normanpd.db' with a table called 'incidents'.
+    -> create a database called 'normanpd.db'

- 5. populatedb() - inserts the values of the from the pdf to the database.

- 6. status() - groups by nature and orders by nature and prints the result.
+    -> create table called 'incidents'.

+ 5. populatedb()

+    -> insterts values returned by extract_incidents()into the table incidents.

+ 6. status()

+    -> Executes a select statement that returns unique nature and the number of ocurrences of each.

     __Sample Output:__